Murder in Minnesota law: Second-degree murder

 Second-degree murder in Minnesota is split into two types: intentional and unintentional.
 Intentional second-degree murder constitutes the intentional murder of a person without premeditation.
 Unintentional second-degree murder is defined as a murder in which the prosecution is not required to prove intent, (Note: This does not mean there is no possibility that intent was present, just that it is not a burden for the prosecution to prove.) but only that the defendant committed a felony causing another person's death.
 Unintentional second-degree murder is Minnesota's felony murder rule; unlike most other states that have the felony murder rule, Minnesota punishes felony murder as second-degree murder rather than first-degree.
 Minnesota's rule is unique in the sense that it does not require an independent felony from the elements of murder, so a felony such as assault causing someone's death can result in a defendant being charged with second-degree murder.

 The maximum sentence for second-degree murder is 40 years in prison, and the recommended sentencing guidelines suggest 12 1/2 years for a first-time offender.
 There is no mandatory minimum, so hypothetically someone could serve no prison time for second-degree murder.

 Derek Chauvin, a White police officer who murdered George Floyd, an unarmed black man, was convicted of second-degree murder under the state's felony murder rule in a highly publicized trial in 2021, with the underlying felony being assault.
 Chauvin received a sentence of 22 1/2 years in prison.

 Third-degree murder

-Third-degree murder in Minnesota is defined as when a perpetrator engages in an act eminently dangerous to others and evincing a depraved mind, without regard for human life, or engaging in a drug deal resulting in someone's death.
-The recommended sentencing guidelines for third-degree murder is 10 to 15 years in prison for a first-time offender, and the maximum is 25 years in prison.
+Third-degree murder in Minnesota is defined as when a perpetrator engages in an act eminently dangerous to others and evinces a depraved mind, without regard for human life, or engages in a drug deal resulting in someone's death.
+The recommended sentencing guideline for third-degree murder is 10 to 15 years in prison for a first-time offender, and the maximum is 25 years in prison.
 There is no minimum, so a defendant could hypothetically serve no prison time.